eiffel-community/eiffelevents-sdk-go/README.md

 [![Sandbox badge](https://img.shields.io/badge/Stage-Sandbox-yellow)](https://github.com/eiffel-community/community/blob/master/PROJECT_LIFECYCLE.md#stage-sandbox)

 # Eiffel Events SDK – Go
-This repository contains data types, constants, and functions for working with Eiffel events in the [Go](https://golang.org/) language, including serialization to and from JSON.
+This repository contains data types, constants, and functions for working with Eiffel events in the [Go](https://golang.org/) language, including marshaling to and from JSON.
 Its goal is to make it easy to create and process Eiffel events in Go.

 The module declares a Go struct for every major version of each event type.
-These structs are generated from the JSON schemas and named as in the example below.
+These structs are generated from the JSON schemas and named as in the examples below.

+## Creating new events

+The struct types used to represent Eiffel events are named after the event types without the "Eiffel" prefix and "Event" suffix, and the event's major version as a suffix.
+Hence, each event's major version gets its own struct.

+The following example shows two methods of creating events, with and without a factory.

 ```go
 package main